windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 Plugin lifecycle hooks are passed two parameters:

 - An object with these properties:
-  - `id`, a string of the plugin id
+  - `id`: The string of the plugin's unique identifier.
-  - `version`, a string of the plugin version
+  - `version`: The string of the current version of the plugin.
-  - `rootURI`, a string URL pointing to the plugin's files.
-For XPIs, this will be a `jar:file:///` URL.
-This value will always end in a slash, so you can append a relative path to get a URL for a file bundled with your plugin (e.g., `rootURI + 'style.css'`).
+  - `rootURI`: A path string pointing to the plugin files.
+You can use this to load specific files within your plugin, like `rootURI + 'style.css'`.
 - A number representing the reason for the event, which can be checked against the following constants: `APP_STARTUP`, `APP_SHUTDOWN`, `ADDON_ENABLE`, `ADDON_DISABLE`, `ADDON_INSTALL`, `ADDON_UNINSTALL`, `ADDON_UPGRADE`, `ADDON_DOWNGRADE`

-Any initialization unrelated to specific windows should be triggered by `startup`, and removal should be triggered by `shutdown`.
+Any initialization that isn’t specific to a window should be handled in the `startup` function, and cleanup should occur in the `shutdown` function.

 The `install()` and `startup()` bootstrap methods are called only after Zotero has initialized, and the `Zotero` object is automatically made available in the bootstrap scope, along with `Services`, `Cc`, `Ci`, and other Mozilla and browser objects.